 - Debulking/cytoreductive surgery removed some but not all of the tumor.
 It is performed when removing the entire tumor would cause damage to surrounding tissues and organs.
 Chemotherapy or radiation usually follows to destroy the rest of the tumor.

-MedStar Health offers cryotherapy (also referred to as cryosurgery and cryoablation), a minimally invasive surgery that uses freezing technology to destroy cancer growths and cells.
+MedStar Health offers cryotherapy (also referred to as cryosurgery and cryoablation), a minimally invasive type of surgery that uses freezing technology to destroy cancer growths and cells.
 As the cells freeze, ice crystals form inside and around them.
 The freezing and thawing processes destroy cells through dehydration, change their pH levels, and prevent the flow of red blood cells.

 Cryotherapy is a new treatment and is not used as often as radiation therapy for primary treatment.
 However, the technology of freezing cancer cells to destroy them may be more effective than traditional radiation therapy, which uses high doses of radiation to treat and kill cancer cells.